 Onboarding and training assistance is another area where technology can help out.
 Using visual communication tools can make onboarding a lot faster and simpler for customers.
-CloudApp offers many tools for visual communication, including screen recording, annotating screenshots, and creating short GIFs.
+CloudApp offers many tools for visual communication, including a screen recorder, screenshot annotator, and GIF creator.

 If any issues arise with a particular product, don’t wait for customer calls to come flooding in.
 In fact, 87% of U.S. adults want to be contacted proactively by a company: 51% of customers want to be contacted with questions about an order they placed, and 62% of those who had a positive experience with an incoming call from a business have taken an action as a result of that call.